nevali/Stardust/README.md

 standard [colour wheel](https://en.wikipedia.org/wiki/Color_wheel), and the relative positions of the hues are ultimately defined by how our eyes work, although colour wheels [predate that understanding](https://en.wikipedia.org/wiki/Opticks).

-You may have been told once that the [primary colours](https://en.wikipedia.org/wiki/Primary_color) are "red, blue, and yellow", and you may also have been told that it's wrong and that they're not.
-We know that we have red, green, and blue photoreceptors, so where on earth does this red-blue-yellow thing come from?

-This is one of those things that is simultaneously correct and incorrect.

 If you look at the spots on the colour wheel halfway between red, green, and blue, you'll see they're cyan, magenta, and yellow: these three primaries,